tinacms/tina.io/content/blog/tina-is-in-beta.md

 ## Creating `@tinacms/toolkit`

-TinaCMS was built-in with small modular packages, this meant that we relied heavily on React context, and the dependency mismatches from over-modularizing our toolkit, which led to many bugs related to missing context.
+TinaCMS was built with small modular packages, this meant that we relied heavily on React context.
+The dependency mismatches from over-modularizing our toolkit,  led to many bugs related to missing context.

 Our open-source team created @tinacms/toolkit which incorporates the essentials of Tina all in one place.
 This simplifies everything for you as a user and Tina as a product.